I just got a note about something I did not know about.

 So he goes up there, starts changing channels, and sure enough, somebody had been tinkering with his tube back there because it wasn't C-SPAN.

-It was some network show to teletubbies.
+It was some network showing a teletubbies.

-So we found C-SPAN too.
+So we found C-SPAN 2.

-And when we found it, uh the former president of Planned Parenthood, some woman named Gloria Felt, F-E-L-D-T, was wrapping up her comments, and the camera was focused tight on her.
+And when we found it, the former president of Planned Parenthood, some woman named Gloria Felt, F-E-L-D-T, was wrapping up her comments, and the camera was focused tight on her.

 And that ended the event.

-And we found out through the graphic at the bottom of the screen that the uh the program was the history of the women's movement.
+And then the camera panned back, and we found out through the graphic at the bottom of the screen that the program was the history of the women's movement.

 Folks, we counted no more than 20 women.